-US gasoline inventories rose by 4.395 million barrels in the week ended January 8th, 2021, following a 4.519 million increase in the previous week and compared with market expectations of a 2.695 million advance, according to the EIA Petroleum Status Report. source: U.S. Energy Information Administration
+US gasoline inventories rose by 4.029 million barrels in the week ending November 26th, following seven consecutive weeks of declines and compared with market forecasts of a 0.029 million increase, data from the EIA Petroleum Status Report showed. source: U.S. Energy Information Administration

-Gasoline Stocks Change in the United States is expected to be 210.00 Thousand Barrels by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Gasoline Stocks Change in the United States to stand at -15.00 in 12 months time.
+Gasoline Stocks Change in the United States is expected to be -500.00 Thousand Barrels by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the United States Gasoline Stocks Change is projected to trend around 2000.00 Thousand Barrels in 2022, according to our econometric models.